 As a growing pup, he would quickly outgrow a custom prosthetic.
 Nemo needed something that would protect his back leg and adjust as he grew.
-Using the All Weather Boot as a base, the Walkin’ Pets team cut and stacked adhesive backed foam to fit inside Nemo’s boot.
+Using the a dog boot as a base, the Walkin’ Pets team cut and stacked adhesive backed foam to fit inside Nemo’s boot.
 Building a durable base for Nemo to stand on.
 As Nemo grows up, the boot will be adjusted to grow with him.
 His parents can remove foam from the boot as needed, allowing for the adjustability he would not have had with a custom orthotic.

 - Protect a bandaged leg or cast from the elements

 - To cover a prosthetic leg

 - For dogs that drag their back paws: wear the boot upside down, with the rubber sole on top of the foot for traction and extra durability.

 After suffering a knee tendon injury, Jimmy’s owner needed to find a way to support and protect his knee joint.
 Most knee braces are expensive.
 And either custom built or made to fit a dog’s anatomy.
 Jimmy’s mom and his Vet struggled to find a solution that would work.
 Unsure what to do next, they called Walkin’ Pets for some advice.